tobybenjaminclark/jazzhands/README.md

 ![](JazzHandsLogo.png)

 # Backend
 JazzHands uses MediaPipe to recognize hand gestures.
-Jazzhands can recognise if a hand is left or right handed, and handle multiple hands.
+Jazzhands can distinguish left hands from right hands, and successfully handle multiple hands, allowing for single and multiplayer mode.

 # Frontend
-Assets are made in Aesprite,
+Assets are made in Aesprite.
+JazzHands was made with a retro feel in mind, hoping to combine the nostalgic feel of arcade games with cutting-edge computer vision technology.
+We tailored our design decisions to portray this idea.